tsaid2/AiBfScatter/README.md

  List of modules of the SSA:
  <ul>
-<li>GeneticAlgorithms: this module is the GA Manager.
+<li>GeneticAlgorithms: this module is the SSA Manager.
 It does every operation of the global algorithm: evaluate and crossover population, write on the log file, decide when the genome size has to be expanded and when the algorithm has to stop.</li>
 <li>bfga: this module performs all unit operations on individuals: creates, mutates individuals, decodes the Brainfuck from genome.</li>
 <li>Bf: the embedded Brainfuck interpreter. </li>
 <li>bfgaAdd: this type of file represents the fitness function associated with the "addition" operation.
 It also contains the initial parameters of individuals (genome size, etc).
-The GA can be started from this file by calling the "test\_serial" method.</li>
+The SSA can be started from this file by calling the "test\_serial" method.</li>
-<li>Types.jl : This file contains 2 types: GAmodel which is used by GeneticAlgorithms to manage the GA and GAParams, used by the different fitness functions to give the desired initial parameters.</li>
+<li>Types.jl : This file contains 2 types: GAmodel which is used by GeneticAlgorithms to manage the SSA and GAParams, used by the different fitness functions to give the desired initial parameters.</li>
 </ul>

 ## Use the algorithm :